 The military, when they aren't fighting, are all about military marching.
 If you can't keep up with your fellow soldiers, and constantly walk out of step, you are considered to be engaging in a "gaggle march" (the word march pronounced "harch," as in "hup two three four!")

 To sailors, junk food you can get out of a vending machine or from a convenience store is called "gedunk."
 It's not a coincidence that they refer to the ribbon given to new recruits in bootcamp as "gedunk."
 It's meant to express their disdain at an honor that required no effort except for showing up.

-Are you a GI eating eggs from the mess hall?
-That means you’re “government issue.”
-The GI acronym dates from World War 2, and was a coinage addressed towards soldiers with the idea they were somewhat interchangeable.
+Are you a GI chowing down in the mess hall?
+That means you're "Government Issue."
+The GI acronym dates from World War II, and was a coined with the idea that soldiers were somewhat interchangeable.

 For a list of more interesting armed forces abbreviations and shorthand, read the article Military Acronyms.